-The provisions of the 85 Percent Rule do not apply to the following types of programs:
+The provisions of the 85/15 rule do not apply to the following types of programs:

-Congress adopted the 85 percent rule in 1952 to combat predatory school abuses found to occur following the implementation of the Servicemen’s Readjustment Act of 1944.
-To this day, it remains an important safeguard to the integrity of the GI Bill®.
-Compliance with and enforcement of the 85 percent rule is mandated under statute and regulation.
+Congress adopted the 85/15 rule as a way to combat the predatory school abuses that occurred after the implementation of the Servicemen's Readjustment Act of 1944.
+To this day, the 85/15 rule remains an important safeguard to the integrity of the GI Bill.

 |Additional 85/15 Webpages|